 '''

 + leaveShip : Exitable ->(ship.location) 'ship' 'ship'

 "It's a large wooden sailing vessel, which stretches fore, aft and to starboard of

 the port deck. "

 getFacets { return [ship]; }

-.
+;

 '''

 Note that (ship.location) needs to be enclosed in parentheses when using the template ->connector syntax here, since it is an expression.
 Otherwise, the Exitable behaves pretty much the same way as the Enterable we encountered before (except that it handles EXIT so-and-so instead of ENTER so-and-so).
 The main point to note here is the use of the getFacets method.
-The point of this is that although they are separate programming objects, both ship and leaveShip refer to the same physical object.
-In this case the two programming objects could be regarded as two different facets of the same ship seen from the shore or from its port deck.
+The point of this is that although they are separate programming objects, both ship and leaveShip refer to the same ship seen from the shore or from its port deck.
 The getFacets method, which returns a list of the other facets of an object, is the means by which we can specify this relation to the parser.
 The practical effect of this is that the player can type BOARD SHIP followed by LEAVE IT, and the parser will be able to work out that IT should now refer to the leaveShip object.
 Without the use of getFacets the LEAVE IT command would fail, since the original ship would no longer be in scope to be the object of the LEAVE command, and would not handle the command properly even if it were.
 Note that for doors and other passage-like objects that the library recognizes as double-sided entities this getFacets mechanism is automatically set up by the library, so it is only in less standard contexts such as the present one that game authors need to worry about it.